Rural Alaska Community Action Program, Inc.

 - Responsible work ethic with reliable attendance.

-- Proven ability and willingness to be self-directed in problem-solving and decision-making while also working effectively as a team member.
+- Proven ability and willingness to be self-directed in problem-solving and decision-making and perform basic assignment with little or no direct supervision while also working effectively as a team member.

-- Agency recommends Hepatitis A & B vaccination and annual physical as part of employee’s personal wellness plan.
-(Recommendation – Not a requirement of this position)
+- Agency recommends annual TB screening and physical as part of employee’s personal wellness plan (Recommendation – Not a requirement of this position)